- There is only one Jeep. However, others can look as stylish or MORE stylish than a Jeep.

-Maybe you want to set yourself apart from the already unique group of Jeep aficionados?
-Take a look below where we pick our favorite cars that look like jeeps but aren’t.
+Maybe you want to set yourself apart from the already unique group of Jeep enthusiasts?
+See below where we pick our favorite cars that look like jeeps but aren’t.
 Are there many to choose from?

 Yes?
 No?
 Maybe.

 Consequently, the following list includes our picks for the best cars that look like Jeeps but aren’t:

 Debuting in 1963 and selling until 1984, the FJ40 needed only two years to become the best-selling Toyota.
 Its 135 horsepower inline 6 was a virtually indestructible engine, but they were usually swapped out in favor of the small block Chevy that offered more power.